AhmetZamanis/DeepLearningEnergyForecasting/Report.md

 - The training loss is calculated by averaging over the quantiles, summing over the timesteps, and averaging over the batches.
   - There is room for experimentation here: For example, if particular timesteps' forecasts are more important, we could take the weighted average of losses over timesteps and put more weight on more important timesteps, instead of summing them all up and treating them equally.

-I tuned model hyperparameters with Optuna, and the best performing tune is fairly simple, with only 1 LSTM layer, a hidden size of 8 equal to the input size, and only 7 training epochs to get the best model iteration.
+I tuned model hyperparameters with Optuna, and the best performing tunes are fairly simple, usually with only 1 LSTM layer, a hidden size of 8 equal to the input size, and around 10 training epochs to get the best model iteration.
 A small amount of dropout was also used, along with exponential learning rate scheduling.

 ### Linear inverted transformer model
 The second model I used is a **Transformer architecture** [[4]](#4), which is best known for its use in language tasks.
 I made some modifications for time series forecasting.